matiTechno/curchat/readme.txt

     curchat <name> <host> <port>

 TODO:
-* connection status
      * when running outside the terminal emulator (for example launched by d-menu), consumes 100% cpu
      * better command-line argument parsing
+     * recent msgs colouring based on the session name and ip

+HOT:
     * limit the number of sessions
     * validate session name
-* recent msgs colouring based on the session name and ip
     * construct strings in ChatRoom not in ChatSession